Solana0x/getgrass/README.md

 # Get Grass Multi Account 100% Uptime FREE Python Bot

 This Python Bot script manages WebSocket connections through specified SOCKS5 proxies, Unlimited Proxies and multiple get grass Accounts handling authentication and maintaining persistent connections with a server.
 The script also includes functionality to periodically send ping messages to keep the connection alive forever.
+If you can run your pc 24/7 then you dont need a Vps or proxy server lol

 ## Features